What is the purpose of a trademark?

 When must I respond to an Office Action?

 Office Actions have a strict deadline, generally six months from the date of issuance, and must be answered within that timeline.
-Failure to respond by the Office Action deadline will result in abandonment of the mark.
+Failure to respond by the Office Action deadline will result in abandonment of the mark and loss of your priority date.

 What are the differences between a non-final and final Office Action?